TobiasBg/WP-Table-Reloaded/readme.txt

 Donate link: http://tobias.baethge.com/donate/
 Tags: html,table,data,editor,csv,import,export,excel,widget,admin,sidebar
 Requires at least: 3.1
-Tested up to: 3.5.1
+Tested up to: 3.6
 Stable tag: 1.9.4

 WP-Table Reloaded is outdated!
 Please install its successor TablePress only.
 Visit http://tablepress.org/ for more information.

 == Description ==

-> #### Attention: WP-Table Reloaded is being replaced with TablePress!
+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
-> If you are starting a new project, please do not use WP-Table Reloaded anymore!
-Instead, please use the [TablePress](http://wordpress.org/extend/plugins/tablepress/) plugin, which is the official and designated successor of WP-Table Reloaded.
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
-> For users of WP-Table Reloaded, no immediate action is necessary, but it is recommended that you [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 WP-Table Reloaded enables you to create and manage tables in your WP's admin area.
 No HTML knowledge is needed.
 A comfortable backend allows to easily edit table data.
 Tables can contain any type of data and additional JavaScript libraries can be used to extend it with features like sorting, pagination, filtering, and more.
 You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
 Tables can be imported and exported from/to CSV, XML and HTML.